sloan58/seaquill/README.md

 ## Todo

-- Add logo to Electron app
+- Add logo to app

-## Authors
+## Author(s)

+This project was written and maintained by the following individuals:

 - [Marty Sloan](https://github.com/sloan58)